bollwyvl/fragile/README.md

 #### Start of Conferences

 ## Future Features
 See issues/pull requests.
-Maybe on the [demo](http://bollwyvl.github.com/fragile)?
+Maybe on the [demo](http://fra.gl/?/config/fragile)?

 # Motivation
 Successful free software projects grow, sometimes primarily because they are on high-involvement sites like GitHub or SourceForge!
 At scale, the management of issues and pull requests can become daunting, especially if multiple core developers are involved.
-From ipython-dev:
+From [Carreau](/Carreau) on ipython-dev:

     I think the problem is you don't really know who is responsible for which PR/issue, so you lost time wondering whether you have to be involved,